How to Explain Daylight Saving to Kids

 Preparation for “Fall Back”

 Unlike "spring forward," people are often glad when Daylight Saving is coming to an end, and we gain back an extra hour.
 However, this extra hour that we gain back can dramatically impact your child and even you as a parent if you don't prepare for these changes in advance.
 With "falling back," your child, who probably already gets up early in the morning, will end up waking up an extra hour earlier than you expect and falling asleep one hour earlier than usual.
 How do we fix this and make the end of Daylight Saving a more enjoyable time for all of us?
 Lucky for us, there's a pretty easy solution!
-According to expert Craig Canapari, M.D, who works as the director for Pediatric Sleep Center at Yale-New Haven Hospital, adjusting your kid's bedtime three days before "fall back" occurs is the key.
-Three days before Daylight Saving ends, push your child's bedtime back by 30 minutes.
-For example, if your child sleeps from 8:00 pm to 7:00 am, adjust their bedtime back to 8:30 pm to 7:30 pm three days before the end of Daylight Saving.

-Tips from Experts on How to Survive “Fall Back”:
+Tips from Experts on How to Survive “Fall Back”

 1. Adjust your kid’s bedtime 3 days before Daylight Saving Time ends.